The Demon Sword Master of Excalibur Academy: Anime

 An anime television series adaptation was announced on October 21, 2021.
-It is produced by Passione and directed by animator and lecturer Hiroyuki Morita, with series composition and episode screenplays by Kunihiko Okada and character designs handled by Takayuki Noguchi and Satsuki Hayasaka.
+It was produced by Passione and directed by animator and lecturer Hiroyuki Morita, with series composition and episode screenplays by Kunihiko Okada and character designs handled by Takayuki Noguchi and Satsuki Hayasaka.
 The series aired from October 3 to December 19, 2023, on TV Tokyo and BS Fuji.
 The opening theme song is "1000-nen Ai" (1000年愛) by Chiai Fujikawa, while the ending theme song is "Yururi" (ゆるり) by Kaho, with their creditless versions being released through YouTube on October 24, 2023.

 The series was simulcast through Bilibili in Southeast Asia, while Sentai Filmworks has licensed the series outside of Asia.